 For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many (Mark 10:45).

-What if you had unresolvable “good conflict” in your family?
-Are there some things in which you should never agree?
-In our family, we have narrowed our “good conflict” down to two things that we all will never agree on.
+Two people can’t agree on everything completely.
+If you are married, you know this is true.
+Two fallen people living in proximity to each other will always have a few perspectives and preferences that will never be the same.
+It is unavoidable, and it does not have to be a bad thing.
+What if you had unresolvable good conflict in your family?
+Are there some things to which you should never agree?
+In our family, we have narrowed our good conflicts down to two things we will never agree on.

 Outdo one another in showing honor (Romans 12:10).

 The gospel is not for the lazy person.
-It is a call to take your soul to task while motivating your body to work for others.
+It is a call to take your soul to task while motivating yourself to work for others.
 The anti-gospel sees others as worse than yourself while using them for self-serving purposes.

 If you think you’re better than others, you won’t serve others.
 If you’re not serving others, you believe you’re better than others.